microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Challenge-02.md

 - Validate that you have an Azure SQL Database deployed & running
   - Make sure `az sql server list` and `az sql db list` are showing your Azure services properly.
-- In your web browser, navigate to the app and play a game, make sure it's still working without any error and that it i using the Azure SQL Database as its backend datastore.
+- In your web browser, navigate to the app and play a game, make sure it's still working without any error and that it is using the Azure SQL Database as its backend datastore.

 ## Learning Resources